mysite/settings.py from configurations import Configuration class Dev(Configuration): DEBUG = True

 pip install django-configurations

-Then subclass the included configurations.Settings class in your project’s settings.py or any other module you’re using to store the settings constants, e.g.:
+Then subclass the included configurations.Configuration class in your project’s settings.py or any other module you’re using to store the settings constants, e.g.:

-# mysite/settings.py from configurations import Settings class Dev(Settings): DEBUG = True
+# mysite/settings.py from configurations import Configuration class Dev(Configuration): DEBUG = True

 Set the DJANGO_CONFIGURATION environment variable to the name of the class you just created, e.g. in bash: